Goliath: Composition of the Book of Samuel

 The Books of Samuel, together with the books of Joshua, Judges and Kings, make up a unified history of Israel which biblical scholars call the Deuteronomistic History.
 The first edition of the history was probably written at the court of Judah's King Josiah (late 7th century BCE) and a revised second edition during the exile (6th century BCE), with further revisions in the post-exilic period.
 Traces of this can be seen in contradictions within the Goliath story, such as that between 1 Samuel 17:54, which says that David took Goliath's head to Jerusalem, although according to 2 Samuel 5 Jerusalem at that time was still a Jebusite stronghold and was not captured until David became king.
 (Note: Not all scholars agree that the account in 1 Samuel 17:54 contradicts the one in 2 Samuel 5, and various explanations have been proposed as to why David would have brought Goliath's head to the Jebusite stronghold of Jerusalem.
 Hoffmeier (2011), drawing on Ancient Near Eastern comparative data, suggests that David was performing a symbolic action intended to announce his victory over Goliath as well as to intimidate the Jebusites.)

 Structure of the David and Goliath narrative

-The Goliath story is made up of base-narrative with numerous additions made probably after the exile: